sci-f/apps/_posts/examples/2017-09-24-scientific.md

 ---

-Here we are going to do a comparison between a scientific analysis provided in standard Singularity container, versus the same analysis implemented with the Standard Container Integration Format (SCI-F).
+Here we are going to do a comparison between a scientific analysis provided in standard Singularity container, versus the same analysis implemented with the Scientific Filesystem (SCI-F).
 This analysis was originally used to compare Singularity vs. Docker on cloud providers via [this container](https://github.com/vsoch/singularity-scientific-example) with [interesting results](https://vsoch.github.io/singularity-scientific-example/results/) pertaining to resources usage between the different cases.
 If you are interested in a Docker vs. Singularity implementation, see that project.
 For this small example, we want to give rationale for taking a SCI-F apps approach over a traditional Singularity image.
 We compare the following equivalent (but different!) implementations:

 <br>